FAForever/wiki-pages/FAQ/Client-Setup.md

 ~/faf/faf-client-2022.4.1/faf-client
 ```

-Note the minimum required JVM version in the error message
+Note the minimum required JVM version in the error message.
+This may be different depending on the client version you are installing.
 ```
 No suitable Java Virtual Machine could be found on your system.
 The version of the JVM must be at least 17.